High interest rates and a nationwide housing shortage make for a tough combination for homebuyers and investors alike.

 As alluded to above, lenders price their loans based on risk.
 The lower the risk of your loan, the lower the interest rate and fees you can expect to pay.

 So, as you approach lenders to price out investment property loans, ask them if they can reduce the interest rate if you put up another property as additional collateral.
 Some won’t take you up on it, but private portfolio lenders offer flexibility in addition to speed.
-Try Kiavi, Patch Lending, or Visio as fast, flexible portfolio lenders.
+Try Kiavi, Lending One, or Visio as fast, flexible portfolio lenders.

 5. Rotating Business Credit